travtrigs/Mail-and-Messages.widget/README.txt

 Installation:

-1. Move Unread-Messages.widget to your Ubersicht widgets folder.
+1. Move mail-and-messages.widget to your Ubersicht widgets folder.
 2. Enjoy!